Navigation

 • drink alcohol, smoke or take illegal drugs to try to cope

-• Having work-related stress can also mean you may take more time off sick, make more mistakes and not do your job as well.
+You may take more time off sick, make more mistakes and not do your job as well due to work-related stress.

-When work is causing you stress, the sooner you recognise the signs, the quicker you can take action to make things better.
+The sooner you recognise work-related stress symptoms, the quicker you can take action to make things better.
 Everyone has the odd day of feeling stressed.
 But if it’s a regular thing and it’s affecting your mental or physical health, it’s time to speak up and get some support.

 Getting support for work-related stress

-It can be hard to admit to being stressed at work.
+It can be hard to admit you’re stressed at work.
 You may worry that your employer or colleagues will think less of you.
 But stress can affect anyone and it’s not a sign of weakness.
-Good employers will be aware of stress-related issues and should have policies in place to help deal with them.
+Good employers will be aware of stress-related issues.
+There should be policies in place for dealing with work related stress.

 • your company’s Human Resources (HR) department or representative